metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Disable-WinRMServer.md

 ### -All

-If specified, will disable WinRM service completely, remove all listeners and disable all session configurations.
+If specified, will disable WinRM service completely including loopback functionality, remove all listeners and disable all session configurations.

 ```yaml
 Type: System.Management.Automation.SwitchParameter